-However, the market for telecommunications in Aruba has been liberalized.
-Besides SETAR N.V.
-(Servicio di Telecomunicacion di Aruba), as the first provider of telecommunications there are two private companies that have obtained a licence to operate a mobile phone network.
-SETAR N.V. being the first provider on the island, provides most of the telecommunications services.
+The Internet had, until recently, not had much direct impact on the conduct of offshore business from Aruba.
+However, the market for telecommunications in Aruba has been opened up.
+SETAR NV (Servicio di Telecomunicación di Aruba) was the first provider of telecommunications; in addition are two private companies operate a mobile phone network.
+SETAR NV provides most of the telecommunications services.